mozilla/mozjpeg/README-mozilla.txt

 Integer Extension Parameters Supported by mozjpeg
 -------------------------------------------------

+* JINT_COMPRESS_PROFILE (default: JCP_MAX_COMPRESSION)
+  Select a compression profile, which is a set of default parameters that will achieve a desired compression goal.
+This parameter controls the behavior of the jpeg_set_defaults() function.
+Thus, setting JINT_COMPRESS_PROFILE does not cause any other parameters to be modified until jpeg_set_defaults() is called.
+The following compression profiles are supported:

+  - JCP_MAX_COMPRESSION (default)
+    Increase the compression ratio as much as possible, at the expense of increased encoding time.
+This enables progressive entropy coding and all mozjpeg extensions.

+  - JCP_FASTEST
+    Use the libjpeg[-turbo] defaults (baseline entropy coding, no mozjpeg extensions enabled.)

 * JINT_TRELLIS_FREQ_SPLIT (default: 8)
   Specifies the position within the zigzag scan at which the split between